Label Alignment Regularization for Distribution Shift: Background: Label Alignment

 Label alignment \citep{imani2022representation} is a relationship between the labels and the representation where the variation in the labels are mostly along the top principal components of the representation.
 For our purpose we give the following definition and verify that it approximately holds in a number of real-world tasks.
-A dataset has \emph{label alignment} with rank $k$ if for $k \ll \rank{\Phi}$ we have $y_i^U u_i = 0, \forall i\in\{k+1,...,d\}$.
+A dataset has \emph{label alignment} with rank $k$ if for $k \ll \rank{\Phi}$ we have $y_i^{\Uv} = 0, \forall i\in\{k+1,...,d\}$.

 In Table \ref{tab:alignment_tasks} we investigate this property in binary classification tasks (with $\pm1$ labels) and regression tasks.
-In this table $k(\epsilon)$ means the smallest $k$ where $\sqrt{\sum_{i=k+1}^d (y_i^U)^2} < \epsilon \sqrt{\sum_{i=1}^d (y_i^U)^2}$.
-If $k(\epsilon)$ is small for a small $\epsilon$ then the projection of the label vector on the span of $\Phi$ is mostly in the span of the first few singular vectors.
-In all the ten tasks less than half the singular vectors with nonzero singular values already span more than 90 percent of the norm of the projection of $\labelvec$ on the span of $\Phi$.
+In this table $k(\epsilon)$ means the smallest $k$ where

+If $k(\epsilon)$ is small for a small $\epsilon$ then the projection of the label vector on the span of $\Phiv$ is mostly in the span of the first few singular vectors.
+In all the ten tasks less than half the singular vectors with nonzero singular values already span $\ge 90\%$ of the norm of the projection of $\labelvec$ on the span of $\Phiv$.
 The number $k(0.1)$ is remarkably small, less than $10$, in seven out of the ten tasks.
-In Appendix A we show emergence of this property in a controlled setting where a large number of features are correlated with the labels.
+Appendix~\ref{app:labelalign} shows this property in a controlled setting where a large number of features are correlated with the labels.

-It should be noted that similar label alignment phenomenon has been also observed in a deep learning setting.
+Similar label alignment phenomenon has been also observed in a deep learning setting.
 Recent work in the Neural Tangent Kernel (NTK) literature has observed that in common datasets the label vector is largely within the span of the top eigenvectors of the NTK Gram matrix \citep{arora2019fine}.
 In contrast, a randomized label vector would be more or less uniformly aligned with all eigenvectors.
-Fast optimization and better generalization of neural networks on true labels compared to random labels is attributed to this alignment between the labels and the top eigenvectors of the NTK \citep{canatar2021spectral,arora2019fine,jacot2018neural,rahaman2019spectral,oymak2019generalization,zhang2016understanding}.
-More recently, \citet{baratin2021implicit} and \citet{ortiz2021can} noted that training a finite-width neural network makes the alignment between the network's kernel and the task even stronger. \citet{imani2022representation} observed a similar behavior in neural network hidden representations, indicating that training the neural network aligns the top singular vectors of the hidden representations to the task.
+More recently, \citet{baratin2021implicit} and \citet{ortiz2021can} noted that training a finite-width NN makes the alignment between the network's kernel and the task even stronger. \citet{imani2022representation} observed a similar behavior in NN hidden representations, indicating that training the NN aligns the top singular vectors of the hidden representations to the task.